deepalidk19/ProCDemo/ProCDemo/Readme.md

 # Hacking
 - Clone this repository
-- Install the required tools namely Oracle DB with ProC support
+- Install the Oracle DB with ProC support
 - Visual C++ or similar C compiler tools
 - Compile the `demo.pc` using the ProC tool command: `proc demo.pc`.
 This will produce a C source file `demo.c`.
 - Compile the C file using the C compiler or Visual C++